jundalisay/spblist/content/en/research/maupertuis/derivation/part-9.md

 Thus, we have:

+...

-For elastic bodies, the relative speed after the impact should equal the relative speed before the impact; hence, we have or, rather, and, thus,
+For elastic bodies, the relative speed after the impact should equal the relative speed before the impact.

+Hence, we have u2 - u1 = v1 - v2, as u2 = u1 + v1 - v2 and, thus, dv2 = dv1.

-.
-Substitution into the
-preceding equation yields the final speeds and
+Substitution into the preceding equation yields the final speeds:

-It is easy to extend the same reasoning to the case where the two bodies are moving towards each other, by making the second speed negative.
-In that case, the final speeds are and
-If the second body is at rest before the impact,
-, and the final speeds are
+...

 and

+...

+When 2 bodies are moving towards each other, we make the second speed negative.
+In that case, the final speeds are:

+...

+and

+...

+If the second body is at rest before the impact, then `v2 = 0`, then the final speeds are:

+...

+and

+...

 If the first body encounters an impassable barrier, one can consider that barrier as a body of infinite mass at rest.

-In that case, the final speed
-, i.e., the first mass rebounds at the same speed with which it struck the barrier.
+In that case, the final speed `u1 = -v1` i.e., the first mass rebounds at the same speed with which it struck the barrier.

-If one takes the sum of the kinetic energies, one sees that they are the same after the impact as before; thus, the sum of the kinetic energies is conserved after the impact.
+If one takes the sum of the kinetic energies, one sees that they are the same after the impact as before; thus:

+...

+the sum of the kinetic energies is conserved after the impact.
 However, this conservation applied only to elastic bodies, and not to inelastic bodies.

 The general principle that applies to both types of bodies is that the quantity of action required to cause a change in Nature is as small as possible.

 This principle is so universal and so fruitful that one can also derive the law of mechanical equilibrium from it.

-At equilibrium, there is no difference between elastic and inelastic bodies.
+At equilibrium, there is no difference between elastic and inelastic bodies.*

-### Problem 3: Law of Mechanical Equilibrium for Bodies

-Two bodies are attached to a lever.
-At what point will they remain in equilibrium?

-Thus, I seek the point where, if the lever moves slightly, the quantity of action is as small as possible.

-Let `L` be the length of the lever (which I suppose to be massless), and let two masses and be placed at either end.

-`z` is the distance from the `m1` to the equilibrium point being sought.

-`L - z` is the distance to `m2`.

-If the lever rotates slightly around a point, the 2 masses describe geometrically similar arcs.

-Their size is proportional to their respective distances from the point of rotation.

-Thus, these arcs are the distances traveled by the bodies and also represent their speeds per unit time.

-Hence, the quantity of action is proportional to the product of the mass of each body multiplied by the square of its arc length.

-Or, equivalently (since the two arcs are geometrically similar), the quantity of action is proportional to the product of the mass of each body multiplied by the square of its distance to the point of rotation, i.e., the equation

-and

-The sum of these two terms should be minimized, giving or, rather, from which the equilibrium position may be derived This is the basic law of mechanical equilibrium.
+{{< n n="At equilibrium, there is no state change" >}}